walterpalladino/godot-spawner/README.md

 ## Features

 - Allows multiple groups of multiple prefabs to instantiate
+- Randomize scale and rotation for every instance

 ## Features pending

 - Allow creating colliders during the process
-- Randomize size and rotation for every instance
 - Create chunk to optimize visualization
 - Better solution to avoid blocking editor while running the script